rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

 org-mode document.
 Firefox allows us to export its bookmarks to a JSON document via the backup feature (`Bookmarks -> Show All Bookmarks -> Import and Backup -> Backup...`).

+The structure of the result JSON file is pretty obvious.
+It's a tree.
+Every node represents a folder or an actual bookmark (a leaf node).
+Also every node has several properties.
+The most useful at the moment are

+* `type` - determines the type of the node.
+The possible types we interested in are `text/x-moz-place-container`, which is actually a bookmark folder, and `text/x-moz-place`, which is just a bookmark;
+* `children` - a list of child node;
+* `uri` - URI to the bookmark's place; the nodes with type `text/x-moz-place-container` usually don't have this property;
+* `title` - a title of bookmark folder or bookmark.